Coronavirus and commercial property disputes

 · Yield up covenant – a broad clause aimed to ensure that when the lease expires, the landlord will get its property back from the tenant in the physical condition to be expected if the tenant had complied with all the covenants.

 Dilapidation disputes usually occur due to a breach of one of the above covenants.
-Most dilapidation disputes are resolved through ADR and rarely end up in Court.
+Most commercial lease disputes about dilapidations are resolved through ADR and rarely end up in Court.

 What causes service charge disputes?